omundy/dig250-game-art-dev/reference-sheets/Unity-Audio.md

 ## Tracker Modules for Unity

-[Tracker Modules](https://docs.unity3d.com/Manual/TrackerModules.html) are similar to Midi files, where pitch and instrument can be adjust without losing quality.
+[Tracker Modules](https://docs.unity3d.com/Manual/TrackerModules.html) are similar to Midi files, where pitch and instrument can be adjusted without losing quality.
 One benefit is they can be very small without a corresponding loss of sound quality compared to regular audio.

 Extensions | Description
 --- |  ---